 Considering that exercising without the proper shoe features may result in shin splints, excess stress on the foot, blisters, bruising, plantar fasciitis, and tendonitis, our Pearland podiatrist recommends you consider the worth of investing in a reliable exercise shoe.
 Again, be sure to ask questions and try on several models when shopping for a great shoe!
 A thorough shopping session will lend itself to ensuring many enjoyable exercise experiences this spring.

 The information provided in this article is not meant to be medical advice and is for educational purposes only.
-If you would like to learn more about this and other topics related to podiatry, feel free to contact Foot & Ankle Associates, with a convenient podiatry office location near Pearland TX, by clicking here or by calling 281.397.3487.
+If you would like to learn more about this and other topics related to podiatry, feel free to contact Vargas Foot & Ankle Specialists, with a convenient podiatry office location near Pearland TX, by clicking here or by calling 281.397.3487.